1. What is the Universal Public Health Insurance (UPHI)?

 - For vulnerable refugees, the premium fee for the UPHI is fully covered by UNHCR.
-You will only need to pay an annual fee totaling approximately IRR 80,000 to cover administrative costs, including the issuance of the UPHI booklet.
+You will only need to pay an annual fee approximately IRR 43,000 to cover administrative costs.

 - Refugees who are not on BAFIA’s list of vulnerable individuals will have to pay the premium fee to enroll in the UPHI.
 Currently, the monthly fee is IRR 1,315,000 per person.

 - It is not possible to enroll in the UPHI for less than twelve months.
 Refugees will have to pay the premium fees for each individual in the family for the full twelve months upon registration.

 - In addition to the premium fee, refugees will also need to pay an annual fee totaling approximately IRR 43,000 to cover administrative costs which is your proof of insurance coverage, is valid for one year (12 months) from the date of enrolment.